zekariasbogale/brootech-portfolio/README.md

 # brootech-portfolio
 This is a demo Android app show casing Brootech's portfolio.
-This includes all the project by the sub units of Brootech.
+This includes all the projects by the sub units of Brootech.